You are here

 'Higher Education Is Good Medicine'

-On May 4, former Rebel football player Tony Terrell will be among the newest inductees into the UNLV Athletics Hall of Fame.
-He’ll be joined by standouts Jamaal Brimmer, football player (2001-04); Gwynn Hobbs, women’s basketball player (1992-95); Shan McDonald, softball coach (1987-2003); Ryan Moore, men’s golfer (2002-05); Eric Nielsen, baseball player (2002-04); Mark Wade, men’s basketball player (1986-87); the entire 2003 UNLV baseball team; and “Voice of the Rebels” announcer Dick Calvert.
-The late Rich Abajian, a former football assistant coach and longtime supporter, will be the recipient of the Silver Rebel Award.
+On May 4, former Rebel football player Tony Terrell was among the newest inductees into the UNLV Athletics Hall of Fame.
+He was joined by standouts Jamaal Brimmer, football player (2001-04); Gwynn Hobbs, women’s basketball player (1992-95); Shan McDonald, softball coach (1987-2003); Ryan Moore, men’s golfer (2002-05); Eric Nielsen, baseball player (2002-04); Mark Wade, men’s basketball player (1986-87); the entire 2003 UNLV baseball team; and “Voice of the Rebels” announcer Dick Calvert.
+The late Rich Abajian, a former football assistant coach and longtime supporter, was the recipient of the Silver Rebel Award.
 Visit the UNLV Athletics website for more information.

 With his 6-foot-4 frame and booming voice, Tony Terrell looms large as he enters a room.
 It’s not hard to envision him as a standout student-athlete, piling up on-field accolades as he anchored the only offensive line in team history to produce back-to-back 1,000-yard rushers.